About the Prize

 The application should be no more than 5 pages in length and should include the following elements:

-- a brief description of the activity, practice or innovation,
+- a brief description of the initiative,

 - an explanation of the level of faculty / staff involvement (be specific, use names), and